 If you like odd, scavenger hunt hikes, you should also check out the unique Teapot Hill Hike just outside Vancouver…

-To Go on a Whale Watching Tour
+4. Go on a Whale Watching Tour

 Whale watching excursions are one of the top tours offered by Salt Spring Adventure Company, as well as several other operators on Salt Spring Island.

 The Gulf Islands are famous for their marine life and the high season runs from March to October, although it is best between June and September, when these tours routinely track down Humpbacks, Orcas, porpoises and seals.

 5. Relax on a Salt Spring Island Beach

 Although many of the best beaches on Salt Spring are on private land and off-limits to tourists, there are still several good ones to choose from.

 One of the most popular spots on Salt Spring Island, Beddis Beach is found rather predictably at the end of Beddis Road.
 With lovely white sand, neat tide pools and plenty of early morning sun, Beddis Beach is a great spot to bring the kids.